+Air pollutants

 Disclosure Quantity Units

 NO x Iloilo Feedmill -349

 Davao Feedmill - ave.

 142.0 (Genset), concentration

-109.4 (Boiler No. 1), in mg/Nm
+109.4 (Boiler No. 1), in mg/Nm3

 37.6 (Boiler No. 2)

 SO x Iloilo Feedmill - 605

 (as SO2)

 ave.

 Davao Feedmill - concentration

-74.8 (Boiler No. 1), in mg/Nm
+74.8 (Boiler No. 1), in mg/Nm3

 97.4 (Boiler No. 2)

 Persistent organic pollutants (POPs) 0 kg

 Volatile organic compounds (VOCs) 0 kg

 Hazardous air pollutants (HAPs) 0 kg

 Particulate matter (PM) Iloilo Feedmill -56.9 concentration

-in mg/Nm
+in mg/Nm3

 Davao Feedmill -

 13.1 (Boiler No. 1)

-9.3 (Boiler No. 2) does it occur?
-What is the Which stakeholders are affected? e Management Approach organization's involvement in the impact? are the communities where these feedmills operate, the employees in the feedmills and the government. including dust collector in order to minimize, if contribution to air s, in its feedmil not totally avoid pollution.
-Thes es and all othe usly and regular ed.
-To protect it third persons e in place and th les them wit uipment ("PPE" ducts an annua • Which stakeholders are affected?
+9.3 (Boiler No. 2)

+• Which stakeholders are affected?
+Management Approach lloilo and Davao contribute to air pollution, albeit in a very minimal level compared to the thresholds allowed per DENR standards. are the communities where these feedmills operate, the employees in the feedmills and the government.
+Vitarich has pollution control devices, including dust collectors, in its feedmills in order to minimize, if not totally avoid, contribution to air pollution.
+These pollution control devices and all other equipment are continuously and regularly monitored and maintained.
+To protect its employees and even third persons, biosecurity measures are in place and the company also provides them with personal protective equipment ("PPE").
+The company also conducts an annual maintenance/servicing for its boilers. • Which stakeholders are affected?
 The risks identified with respect to the air pollutants being emitted by the company's feedmills in Iloilo and Davao are: (a) increase in contribution air pollution; (b) health risks on the part of the employees and the communities where the feedmills operate; and (c) legal action and/or liability on the company, directors, officers, or employees due to increase in air pollution contribution. may be affected are the communities where the feed mills are located, the government, the company's directors, officers or employees.
 What are the Opportunity/ies Identified?
 Management Approach Decrease in air pollution contribution, thereby reducing health risks of the community and reducing exposure to legal action and/or liability of the company, its directors, officers or employees.
-In addition to the fore continuously researchi means to further reduc to air pollution, includi of converting to mechan the pouring line. ng and findin e its contributio ng the possibilit
+In addition to the foregoing, Vitarich is continuously researching and finding means to further reduce its contribution to air pollution, including the possibility of converting to mechanical operation in the pouring line.